 El Cielito, Santa Bárbara, Honduras

 The coffee is selectively hand picked by hired pickers under supervision of Jobneel.
-Cherries are hand sorted before they are processed.
+Cherries are hand sorted and floated in clean water before they are processed.
 After de-pulping the parchment coffee is dry-fermented for about 12-14 hours.
 Then the parchment is rinsed with clean water before it is dry fermented for another 12 – 24 hours, depending on the ambient temperature.
-After fermentation the coffee is washed in a channel where floaters are removed.
-Then the coffee is bagged and transported to Jobneel’s house where the coffee is dried on raised beds covered with shade 14 – 20 days.
+After fermentation the coffee is washed in a channel where again the floaters are removed.
+Then the coffee is bagged and transported to Jobneel’s house where the coffee is dried on raised beds covered with shade for 14 – 20 days.
 During drying, Jobneel and his family removes all the defect parchment coffee from the good coffee.
-When the coffee is finished drying he packs the coffee in air tight grain pro bags for storage before the coffee gets milled and exported.
+When the coffee is finished drying he packs the coffee in air tight grain pro bags for storage before the coffee gets milled, packed in vacuum packed bags and exported.